 The course is designed as an introduction to job-related writing skills.
 Emphasis is placed on writing proposals and reports using various report styles.
-Assignments are tailored to the student's curriculum
+Assignments are tailored to the

 Prerequisite: ENG 101.
 (ENG 104 cannot be used to satisfy General Education English